-Guest post by Maria Dillon, Human Resources Business Partner, EMEA
+By Maria Dillon, Human Resources Business Partner, EMEA

 Last year, before I started in my current role with DocuSign, I was socialising with friends and was provided with a sharp realisation of what people really think of HR.
 I was asked the very normal question, “What do you do?”
-I responded with a smile on my face (because I love what I do), that I was in HR.
+I responded with a smile on my face (because I love what I do) that I was in HR.

 I was floored.
-Firstly that someone could be so blunt in an open social context and secondly that people have this viewpoint.
+Firstly, that someone could be so blunt in an open social context and secondly that people have this viewpoint.

-So what IS HR’s value?
+So, what is HR’s value?

 I received similar responses when I put the question to employees, with most answers relating to administration in some shape or form.
 Of course, it’s natural for people to think this is all HR professionals do if this is the only experience they’ve had in the past.

 At this point, I decided to work out how we can change this perception of HR.
 After reflecting on my first HR job, my initial thought was the need to reduce the mountain of paperwork I was greeted with every morning (something similar to the picture below).